 The second correction term to add is the intermolecular interactions by adding to the pressure.
 We can now rewrite the equation as:

-This is the Van der Waals equation of state, and it can be used for non-ideal gases.
-There are other equations of state as well, and the equation of state you should use is dependent on the situation.
+This is the Van der Waals equation of state, which can be used for non-ideal gases, like in this example.
+There are other state functions as well, and the one you should use is dependent on the situation.

 O2 has the following Van der Waals correction factors:

 You have of O2 in a rigid container at .
 Calculate the pressure.

 Gaseous H2O and ethene (C2H4) have the following Van der Waals correction factors: